Spicy Pork Lettuce Cups with Noodles

 Spicy Pork Lettuce Cups

-- 1 T Cooking Oil (we prefer grape seed, peanut, or canola oil)
+- 1 Tablespoon Cooking Oil (we prefer grape seed, peanut, or canola oil)

-- 3/4 c coarsely diced Shallots or Sweet Onions
+- 3/4 cup coarsely diced Shallots or Sweet Onions

-- 2 T crushed Garlic (about 6 cloves)
+- 2 Tablespoon crushed Garlic (about 6 cloves)

 - 1 1/2 lb ground Pork

-- 2 t (more or less to spiciness preference) Chili Sauce (we use our house made chili sauce)
+- 2 teaspoons Chili Sauce (we use our house made chili sauce) (more or less to spiciness preference)

 - 1/2 lb cooked Noodles (your preference - rice noodles, egg noodles, soba noodles)